hrittikhere/gccd-workshop-pune/README.md

 ### 5.3 Inspect the Running Workload
 Use Kubernetes tools to inspect logs, resource usage, and confirm the workload is isolated and running efficiently on the GPU node pool.

 ---

-## Summary & Cleanup

-Recap what was accomplished: isolation via vCluster, GPU efficiency, and ML integration.
-Include guidance for tearing down the infrastructure to avoid unwanted charges.

----